anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 by selecting a unique available port `P_Jr` for each Pledge.
 Doing so enables the Join Proxy to correctly map the UDP packets received from the Registrar back to the corresponding Pledges.
-Also, it enables the Registrar to correctly distinguish multiple DTLS clients by means of IP-address/port tuples.
+Also, it enables the Registrar to correctly distinguish multiple DTLS clients by means of IP address/port tuples.

 The default timeout for clearing the state for a Pledge MUST be 30 seconds after the last relayed packet was sent on a UDP connection associated to that Pledge, in either direction.